Table of Contents

 - …to decrease the GFR and RBF in an autoregulation range, when the blood pressure rises.

-- …increase the GFR and RBF in an autoregulation range, when the blood pressure drops.
+- …to increase the GFR and RBF in an autoregulation range, when the blood pressure drops.

-2. The Renin-Angiotensin-Aldosterone System (RAAS) system serves blood pressure regulation.
-Which is most true?
+2. The Renin-Angiotensin-Aldosterone System (RAAS) regulates blood pressure.
+Which of the following statements is most accurate?
 It works via…

 - …the splitting of ANG I to ANG II.